chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/medi_track.md

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

-This is a cross-platform tool that has been designed to help users keep track of their medication.
-It is targeted towards the elderly, and people with very busy schedules, as they tend to forget taking their prescribed medication at the right time.
+This is a Cross-platform Tool as a Responsive Website that has been designed to help users keep track of their Medication.
+It is targeted towards the elderly and people with very busy schedules as they tend to forget taking their prescribed Medication at the right time.
-> Project Duration: 6 weeks
+> Project Duration: February 2023 to March 2023

 ## Project Overview
 ### The Problem
 People often forget to take their medications at the correct time.
-That is especially true for senior citizens and people with extremely hectic llives.
+This is especially true for senior citizens and people with extremely hectic lives.
 ### The Goal
-The goal is to design a simple tool that can help improve a person's quality of life by keeping track of medications and remiinding the users at the appropriate time
+My goal is to design a simple tool that can help improve a person’s quality of life by keeping track of medications and reminding the users at the appropriate time.
 ### My Role
 Lead UX Designer, UX Researcher
 ### Responsibilities
-User Research, Competitive Audit, Ideation, Wireframing, Prototyping (Lo-Fi + Hi-Fi)
+User Research, Interviews, Usability Studies, Ideation, Wireframing, Mockups, Prototyping (Lo-Fi + Hi-Fi) and Testing
 ### Dedicated Mobile App
 ![MT_mockup1](../img_repo/iPhone 13 Pro.png){:width="400" height="258" loading="lazy"}